endroid/qr-code/README.md

 [![License](http://img.shields.io/packagist/l/endroid/qr-code.svg)](https://packagist.org/packages/endroid/qr-code)

 If you like my work you can show appreciation by sponsoring via [Github Sponsors](https://github.com/sponsors/endroid) or send me some DOGE at `DDzYcuQGVKcMNtky8Hh7Pn83c2RoW63xBX`.
-Also if you need any help implementing this library please let me know.
+Also if you need any help implementing this library just let me know and
+I'll be glad to help.

 This library helps you generate QR codes in a jiffy.
 Makes use of [bacon/bacon-qr-code](https://github.com/Bacon/BaconQrCode) to generate the matrix and [khanamiryan/qrcode-detector-decoder](https://github.com/khanamiryan/php-qrcode-detector-decoder)